beacon-biosignals/OndaBatches.jl/talk/src/index.md

 # Extensibility

-Make sure we always have data from the same channels, even if they're not present in the data (use zeros instead):
+Some models require a specific set of channels to function (a "montage"), but recordings don't always have all the required channels.

+Here's a "channel selector" to fill in the missing channels with zeros:

 ```julia
 struct ZeroMissingChannels